Updated on by

 All metal parts are stainless to avoid rust and corrosion which makes this a true 4 seasons spreader.

-It can be used to spread all types of products including salt and ice melt in the winter as well as seed and fertilizer in the summer.
+It can be used to spread fertilizer in the summer and salt and ice melt in the winter.

 An optional cover is available as well.